reimagined/resolve/docs/basics/read-side.md

-[TODO] IMPORTANT: View Models are read models, these are not two different things, View Model is just a specific implementation of a read model.
-Don't do dihotomy, explain read model in general, and say that resolve provides a specific kind of read model for an aggregate-centric view - one that can be updated but redux reducer and live on the client, resolvers for such read models also provided.

 # Read Models
-[TODO] Simple explanation: Read side listens to the events, produced by the Write side, and updates read models.
-The purpose of read model is to answer queries.
-Read model should provide a functions that applies events - projection functions, and a function that answers a query - query resolver.

-[TODO] Read model can do anything in the projection function - send SQL statements, update Elastic Search indexes, add line to the files - no limitation, as long as it can use that data to answer the query in the resolver function.

-[TODO] reSolve provides unified data management and selection API with adapters for different DBMS, so you can use the same app code to work with different DBMS.

-[TODO] also, reSolve provides a special kind of read model, that can be calculated on the fly, sent to the client and kept up-to-date there.
-Such read models are called View Models in reSolve.
-It is queried by aggregateID and the whole read model sent as an answer - which means you need to keep view models small.

-[TODO] also we need some links to CQRS resources about read models.
+[TODO] we need some links to CQRS resources about read models.
 It is important to explain that read model should be optimized for query, so don't hesitate to denormalize data to avoid joins.

 The Read Side of the reSolve framework listens to events produced by the write side and updates **Read Models**.
 Read Models are then used to answer queries.